-Ms. Kaiser joined the Alberta Electric System Operator Board in January 2021.
-And is a member of the Human Resources and Power System Committees.
+Ms. Patricia Kaiser joined the Alberta Electric System Operator Board in January 2021 and is a member of the Human Resources and Power System Committees.

-Ms. Kaiser is the VP, Corporate Development for BOWEN Group, a national workforce solutions firm, where she brings over 25 years of experience to the role.
-Previously, she was the Interim President and Chief Operating Officer for MacKay CEO Forums, and for nine years, she was the Chief Operating Officer for Sierra Systems.
+Ms. Kaiser is President, Professional & Light Industrial for BOWEN Group, a division of Agilus Work Solutions, a national workforce solutions firm, where she brings over 25 years of experience to the role.
+Previously, she was the Interim President and Chief Operating Officer for MacKay CEO Forums, and for nine years she was the Chief Operating Officer for Sierra Systems.

-In 2019, Patricia was a finalist as Business Leader of the Year for Women in IT in Canada.
-She also serves as Chair of the Governance & HR Committee on the Board of the Calgary Homeless Foundation.
-Kaiser holds a Bachelor of Commerce degree from the University of Saskatchewan, she attended Queens University’s Executive Marketing program, earned her ICD.D from the Rotman School of Business in Toronto and is been a regular lecturer at the University of Calgary’s Haskayne School of Business.
+In 2019, Ms. Kaiser was a finalist as Business Leader of the Year for Women in IT in Canada.
+She also serves as Board Chair of the Calgary Homeless Foundation.
+Ms. Kaiser holds a Bachelor of Commerce degree from the University of Saskatchewan, she attended the Queens University’s Executive Marketing program, earned her ICD.D from the Rotman School of Business in Toronto, and has been a regular lecturer at the University of Calgary’s Haskayne School of Business.

 Prior to his current role, Mr. Maxwell worked elsewhere in the aviation industry, leading the technology practice at the Halifax, Nova Scotia and Minneapolis/Saint Paul, Minnesota airports.
 He began his career in industrial inspection services, working in power-generating plants on the Canadian East Coast.
 His career also encompasses work in nuclear and coal-fired power plants, where he became involved in information technology.
 He holds large-enterprise experience as well, having worked for large direct-marketing retailers in Oregon, Ohio and Maine.